-4.Insert mains fuse F1.
+- 4. Insert mains fuse F1.
 Insert the mains fuse.
 Switch on the mains switch.
-The system is now activated.

-5. Wait for the boot process.
+The system is now activated. - 5.
+Wait for the boot process.
 After switching on the system you can hear an acoustic signal and the system starts booting.
 This process can take several minutes.
 Caution: Wait for the boot process to end and never switch the system off during this time!
 During the boot process or after, the LC-display should look like this:

-Figure 13: Boot process (left, middle) and status message (right).
+Figure 20: Boot process (left, middle) and status message (right).

 6. Check battery voltage as well as circuit and charger modules.
 Check the battery voltage by means of the LC-display.
 It should be between 192V and 250V.
+Also check the LEDs of the DCM- and LDM-modules.
+Steady or flashing green light indicates a correct functioning.